 House and Commons Programming

 The Ingram Commons has a generous budget to support a wide range of educational, social and cultural events – everything from a study group, impromptu game night, or a floor discussion to a musical evening, a community service project, or dinner with a notable guest at the dean's residence.
-Faculty Heads, students, and staff work together to plan events for the Houses and The Commons as a whole.
+Faculty Heads, students, and staff work together to plan events for the Houses and The Ingram Commons as a whole.
 Traditions at The Ingram Commons abound, but each year's new students, together with Faculty Heads and residential staff, shape the direction of our events and outreach efforts.
-Student leadership is supplied early in the first semester through elections for House president, vice president, secretary and floor representatives, and the appointment of a House Service Commissioner.
+Student leadership is supplied early in the first semester through elections for House President, Vice President, Public Relations Chair, and the appointment of a House Service Commissioner and floor representatives.

 CommonVU week begins with Move-In Day, and its 700-member Move Crew, as well as activities for parents and celebratory house dinners.
 The week introduces first-year students to the living-learning communities of their Houses and The Ingram Commons, the faculties and academic classes of their schools and colleges, the norms and values of the Vanderbilt community, upperclass undergraduates and their student organizations, and the city of Nashville.
-It includes Founder's Walk, the Honor Code signing, meetings with academic advisers and professors, a class picture, first classes, and a Saturday class celebration at the Frist Center for the Visual Arts.
+It includes Founder's Walk, the Honor Code signing, meetings with academic advisers and professors, a class picture, first classes, and a Saturday class celebration in downtown Nashville.

 "Visions" is a required fall-semester university core program of 90 small groups, each facilitated by a faculty member and undergraduate peer mentor, called VUceptors.
 Student VUceptors, a distinction awarded Vanderbilt's best undergraduates, come from all four undergraduate schools; Faculty VUceptors are based in all ten of the university's colleges and schools.
 Each small-group discussion meets from August through November for a series of hour-long meetings and activities that encourage new college students to network and discuss the social, cultural, and academic experiences they are encountering at Vanderbilt.